HadeellAbunassar/student-grading-system/README.md

 grades.
 • Implement socket communicaton for any real-tme requirements.

-# Part 2: Web App / Traditonal MVC Servlets and JSPs Implementa&on
+# Part 2: Web App / Traditonal MVC Servlets and JSPs Implementaton

 Task:
 Enhance the Student Grading System by transforming it into a web applicaton using traditonal